The School Counselor and School Counseling Programs

 Summary

-School counselors in both the brick-and-mortar and virtual/online environments develop and deliver school counseling programs supporting and promoting student achievement and standardizing the measurement of program effectiveness.
-As outlined in the ASCA National Model (2019a), these programs include a systematic and planned program delivery involving all students and enhancing the learning process.
+School counselors in both in-person and virtual/online environments develop and deliver school counseling programs that support and promote student achievement and standardize the assessment of program effectiveness.
+As outlined in the ASCA National Model, these programs include a systematic and planned program delivery involving all students and enhancing the learning process.
 The school counseling program is supported by appropriate resources and implemented by a credentialed school counselor.
-The ASCA National Model brings school counselors together with one vision and one voice, which creates unity and focus toward improving student achievement and supporting student development.References
+The ASCA National Model brings school counselors together with one vision and one voice, creating unity and focus toward improving student achievement and supporting student development.References

 American School Counselor Association.
-(2019d).
+(2019c).
 ASCA National Model implementation guide: Foundation, management and accountability.
-Alexandria, VA: Author.

 Carey, J. C., & Martin, I. (2015).
 A review of the major school counseling policy studies in the United States: 2000-2014.
-Amherst, MA: The Ronald H. Fredrickson Center for School Counseling Outcome Research and Evaluation.
+The Ronald H. Fredrickson Center for School Counseling Outcome Research and Evaluation. https://scholarworks.umass.edu/cscore_reports/6/